• Skip to primary navigation

 Why you'll love these quick black beans

-• Like in my Cuban Vegan Fricase, making a simple sofrito creates a delicious savory base for these beans.
+• Like my Cuban Vegan Fricase, a simple sofrito creates a delicious, savory base for these beans.

 • Black beans are a great source of protein and fiber, so you'll stay full and satisfied long after eating.